NHSDigital/data-validation-engine/README.md

 ## Installation and usage

 The DVE is a Python package and can be installed using `pip`.
-As of release v0.1.0 we currently only supports Python 3.7, with Spark version 3.2.1 and DuckDB version of 1.1.0.
-We are currently working on upgrading the DVE to work on Python 3.11+ and this will be made available asap with version 1.0.0 release.
+As of release v0.1.x we currently only supports Python 3.7, with Spark version 3.2.1 and DuckDB version of 1.1.0.
+We are currently working on upgrading the DVE to work on Python 3.10-3.11 and this will be made available with version v0.2.x release.

 In addition to a working Python 3.7+ installation you will need OpenJDK 11 installed if you're planning to use the Spark backend implementation.